JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 Store all string resources in XML files in `composeResources/values` directories.
 A static accessor is generated for each item in each file.

-For more information on how to localize strings for different locales, refer to this [guide on localizing strings](compose-localize-strings.md).
+For more information on how to localize strings for different locales, refer to the [guide on localizing strings](compose-localize-strings.md).

 #### Simple strings